-These are generalizations.........it is always best to let your personal taste be the guiding influence.
+These generalizations apply to many lamps however personal taste should be the guiding influence.

-The advantage of lamp harps is ease of changing heights.
+Lamp harps support most harp type shades.
+Most harps are detachable, made up of a bottom wing piece and top harp-shaped height piece.
+This enables the main harp section to be removed from the base.
+Changing the height of the harp most often solves the problem of the shade not sitting at the correct height on the lamp.
 If the shade is sitting to low on the lamp base – use a taller harp, likewise if the shade is to short on the lamp base use a shorter harp.